RobertBoganKang/file_processing/README.md

 * Outputs (for `io` data flow):

   * `output` (for `io`):
-    * output folder to export something with the same file system structures;
+    * output folder to export something with the same file system structure;
-    * a file to process once (with same output format);
+    * to process a file once (with same output format);
   * `out_format`: the export file format (for file processing);

 * `cpu_number`: the number of CPU to process;